Skip to main content

 run(multi_input_tensors: Dict[str, Dict[str, np.ndarray]], **kwargs) -> Dict[str, Dict[str, np.ndarray]]

-Applicable to scenarios involving simultaneous inference of multiple models.
-Each model provides its own set of multiple input tensors.
-There is no need to specify model_name, as model names are already indicated in the dictionary keys.
-If a model name is explicitly specified, only that model will be executed.
+• Description Suitable for simultaneous inference of multiple models, where each model provides its own multiple input tensors.
+No need to specify model_name as it's reflected in the keys.
+If model_name is specified, only the specified model will be inferred.

 Parameter NameTypeDescription

-multi_input_tensorsDict[str, Dict[str, np.ndarray]]Multi-model inference input.
-The outer dictionary keys are model names; the inner dictionaries map input names to tensors.
-Supports running multiple models concurrently (each model may have multiple inputs).
+multi_input_tensorsDict[str, Dict[str, np.ndarray]]Multi-model inference, outer keys are model names, inner keys are input name → tensor mappings.
+Supports running multiple models (each can have multiple inputs) simultaneously.

-kwargsVariable keyword argumentsmodel_name (str): Specifies the model name (can be omitted if only one model is loaded; otherwise, it must be specified).
+kwargsVariable keyword argumentsmodel_name (str): Specifies the model name (can be omitted if there is only one model, otherwise must be specified).

 • Example